Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

-\leo{Before extending the algorithm to the case that the level of the network is the parameter, we conclude this subsection with the following sufficient condition for a network to be $C$-orientable.}
+\leo{In Section~\ref{sec:PuttingBlobsTogether}, we extend Algorithm~\ref{alg:binary_blob_orientation_TC_SF} to an FPT algorithm for $C$-orientation, where the level of $N$ is the parameter.
+Before doing this, we conclude this subsection with the following sufficient condition for a network to be $C$-orientable.}

-\begin{proposition} Let $C$ be an $l$-chain reducible, \leooo{leaf-addable, blob-determined} class.
-If any undirected network can be made $C$-orientable by adding leaves, then each \leooo{undirected} network with at least~$l$ leaves on each side of its generator is $C$-orientable. \end{proposition} \begin{proof} Let $N$ be an arbitrary undirected network with \leooo{at least}~$l$ leaves on each side of its generator.
-Add leaves to~$N$ to obtain a new network~$N'$ that is $C$-orientable.
-Since $C$ is $l$-chain reducible, we may reduce each chain in $N'$ to length $l$ \leooo{by applying the chain reduction and adding leaves if necessary, giving a} network that is $C$-orientable. \leooo{Since we can obtain~$N$ by adding leaves to the reduced network, it now follows from the leaf-addable property of~$C$ that~$N$ is $C$-orientable.} \end{proof}
+\begin{proposition} Let $N$ be an \leooo{undirected} binary phylogenetic network with at least~$\ell$ leaves on each side of $G(N)$, and let $C$ be an $\ell$-chain reducible, leaf-addable class of directed binary phylogenetic networks.
+If, by adding leaves, there is an undirected binary phylogenetic network that is $C$-orientable, then $N$ is $C$-orientable. \end{proposition}

+\begin{proof} Let $N$ be an arbitrary undirected binary phylogenetic network with \leooo{at least}~$\ell$ leaves on each side of its generator.
+Suppose we can add leaves to~$N$ to obtain an undirected binary phylogenetic network $N'$ that is $C$-orientable.
+Since $C$ is $\ell$-chain reducible, it follows by Properties~(ii) and~(iii) of Definition~\ref{def:l-chain-reducible} that applying an $\ell$-chain reduction to $N'$ gives a directed binary phylogenetic network $N^{\ell}$ that is $C$-orientable. \leooo{Since $N$ can be obtained from $N^{\ell}$ by adding leaves and $C$ is leaf-addable, $N$ is $C$-orientable.} \end{proof}